-Echinacea produces a rayed flower that spans 2 to 4 inches in width.
+Echinacea produces a rayed flower that spans 2 to 4 inches (5 to 10 cm.) in width.
 When contemplating what to plant with coneflowers, consider other flowering plants as well as foliage superstars to enhance their beauty.
 Another garden scheme to consider is to use all natives as companions for Echinacea.
 Echinacea is native to the central and eastern parts of North America.
 These easy bloomers are hardy to United States Department of Agriculture zones 3 to 9.

 Native plants are perfect for the perennial garden.
 Because they are native, they are very adaptable to the existing conditions and do not require as much care as introduced species.
 An excellent native to pair with Echinacea is butterfly weed, or Asclepias.
 It has bright orange blooms and does indeed attract butterflies.

 Other native coneflower companion plants include: